|

 68. quarterly

-of or relating to or consisting of a quarter
+of or relating to a period of three months

 Title: Tennessee Williams and the South